-The tutorials listed below are produced from actual Cadabra notebooks.
+The pages linked below are produced from actual Cadabra notebooks.
 Instead of reading them on-line, you can also download the notebooks and play with them inside Cadabra.
 These notebooks all require the new 2.x version of the software and will not work with the old version 1.x.
 If you have a nice notebook that you think would help others to learn Cadabra, please get in touch.

 This notebook explains how to enter expressions, how to do simple substitutions on them, how to use wildcards.
 It also explains how the new Python functionality works.
 If you have never used Cadabra before, start here.